-101 Tips To Improve Your Relationship Right Now
+101 Relationship Tips Straight from Dating Experts

 It’s nice to get out of town sometimes.

-40. Pick up a six-pack of toilet paper or (even better) a six-pack of beer.
+40. Pick up a Six-Pack of Toilet Paper or (Even Better) a Six-Pack of Beer

 Without even being asked.

+MORE: 15 Ways to Stop Settling for Less in Dating and Relationships

-41. Keep the surprises coming.
+41. Keep the Surprises Coming

 Think of your relationship as a creative challenge.
 To keep the romance fresh, come up with new date ideas, new sex positions, and new ways to demonstrate your love.

-42. Plan small outings.
+42. Plan Small Outings

-Whether its brunch this weekend, or a trip to a new neighborhood.
+Whether its brunch this weekend or a trip to a new neighborhood.

-43. Make out.
+43. Make Out

 Kissing is something that is often set to the side the longer a couple has been together.
 Out of blue one day, initiate a high-school style make-out session.

-44. Let it go.
+44. Let It Go

-Don’t hold onto that thing your lover said or did six months ago and bring it up each time you get mad at him.
-Do both of you a favor and let it go
+Don’t hold onto that thing your S.O. said or did six months ago and bring it up each time you get mad at him.
+Do both of you a favor, and let it go.

-45. Don’t interrupt.
+45. Don’t Interrupt

 Even if what you think your significant other is saying is uninteresting, don’t bulldoze over his or her words.
 Being able to listen to each other—even when the details are mundane—is important.

-46. Say thanks.
+46. Say “Thanks”

-Let him know that you notice the little things he does by saying thank you for routine tasks like walking the dog or picking up groceries.
+Let him or her know that you notice the little things he or she does by saying “thank you” for routine tasks like walking the dog or picking up groceries.

-47. Cook a meal together.
+47. Cook a Meal Together

 Come up with a menu, shop, and prepare the food together.

-48. Have fun with hypotheticals.
+48. Have Fun with Hypotheticals

 Conversation can become routine.
-Break from the ordinary and have a silly dinner conversation made entirely of imaginary situations—for example, “If you were on an island and could only bring five movies, which movies would you bring?
+Break from the ordinary and have a silly dinner conversation made entirely of imaginary situations—for example, ask, “If you were on an island and could only bring five movies, which movies would you bring?”

-49. Keep a couple’s journal.
+49. Keep a Couple’s Journal

-Write down your desires and fantasies and leave them out for your significant other to find—encourage him to write back.
+Write down your desires and fantasies, and leave them out for your significant other to find—then encourage him/her to write back.

-50. Agree to disagree.
+50. Agree to Disagree

 This is one of the most important relationship tips, as you both have strong opinions and therefore some issues will never be resolved.
 Respect each other’s point of view and agree not to argue about the same issue, unless it’s something that could get in the way of your future, like politics, religion, or values.

-51. Set goals.
+51. Set Goals

 In addition to setting life goals, set relationship goals.
 For example: We aim to spend more time together outside rather than in front of the TV.

-52. Take responsibility for your own happiness
+52. Take Responsibility for Your Own Happiness

-Make an effort to understand you and your partner’s conflict habits so you can break bad patterns and find a middle ground that’s productive and respectful.
+Make an effort to understand you and your partner’s conflict habits, so you can break bad patterns and find a middle ground that’s productive and respectful.

-54. Define love.
+54. Define Love

-While “I love you,” is an extraordinary thing to say—and an equally wonderful thing to hear—it means something different to each person.
+While “I love you” is an extraordinary thing to say—and an equally wonderful thing to hear—it means something different to each person.
 Tell each other what you’re saying when you declare these magic words.
 It could be a list of many sentiments such as, “I would do anything for you,” and “I trust you completely.”

-55. Take turns planning date nights that are actual, real, capital-D Dates
+55. Take Turns Planning Date Nights That Are Actual, Real, Capital-D Dates

 Takeout and TV doesn’t count.

-56. Approach your partner’s issues in the context of how they affect the relationship.
+56. Approach Your Partner’s Issues in the Context of How They Affect the Relationship

 It’ll reduce the chances they feel personally attacked for no reason.

-57. Cuddle.
+57. Cuddle

 Make ample time for cuddling.
 Whether or not it leads to sex, physical affection is important.

-58. Don’t forget to say “I Like You.”
+58. Don’t Forget to Say “I Like You”

-The greatest compliment you can give a partner (especially a long-term partner) is reminding them that not only do you love them, but also like them.
+The greatest compliment you can give a partner (especially a long-term partner) is reminding them that not only do you love them, but you also like them.

-59. Have a spontaneous midday tryst.
+59. Have a Spontaneous Midday Tryst

-Send him a text as he’s about to go on his lunch break, take time out on a Saturday, however you want to play it.
+Send a text as they’re about to go on their lunch break, take time out on a Saturday, however you want to play it.

-60. Travel together.
+60. Travel Together

 Seeing the world together creates amazing shared memories.